Lineblocs/site/app/docs/quickstarts/create-cold-transfer.md

 ![Cold Transfer](/img/frontend/docs/cold-transfer/main.jpg)

-Lineblocs flow editor lets you programtically create workflows for call transfers, which can be used when you are on a call, or when you are dialing a number.
+Lineblocs flow editor lets you programtically create workflows for call transfers.
 A common type of call transfer is a cold transfer which transfers a call from one endpoint to another.

-Cold transfers can usually be found or integrated into a PBX.
-Most widely used PBX systems have a way to transfer calls between extensions, by using dialing codes or feature codes.
+Cold transfers can usually be integrated into a PBX.
+Most widely used PBX systems have a way to transfer calls between extensions by using dialing codes or feature codes.

-In this tutorial we will walk through the setup of a cold transfer using two extensions, one extension code and a custom Lineblocs flow.
+In this tutorial we will walk through the setup of a cold transfer using two extensions, one extension code, and a custom Lineblocs flow.

 ## Getting Started